Why Elephant Riding Is Cruel (+ Ethical Alternatives)

 Does elephant riding hurt them?

 Yes, riding an elephant causes them pain and discomfort.
 It’s important to note that despite their size, elephant backs are not at all designed to carry weight and doing so causes them great pain and discomfort.
 It can even lead to permanent spinal injuries.
-The saddles placed on elephant backs must be secured with ropes around his tail and stomach, which can cause sores, abscesses, and other injuries.
+The saddles placed on elephant backs must be secured with ropes around their tail and stomach, which can cause sores, abscesses, and other injuries.

 Not only this, but when elephants aren’t working, they’re often made to stand in tiny sheds with concrete floors, which can cause foot and back problems.